machinekoder/asciidoc-sandbox/Creating a Machinekit Debian Image.md

     xz -dc <name of image>.img.xz | pv -s 3880000000 | sudo dd bs=4096 of=/dev/<device> oflag=direct

 ### step 3: insert SD card and boot
 Insert the SD card into your BBB and wait for the device to boot.
-The lights will be indication what your device is doing. **No light** means something went wrong (or your device is not powered). **Randomly blinking lights** mean your device is doing something (good sign). **Running lights** mean the SD card content is being flashed to eMMC. **Four flashing lights** mean that you tried flashing a 4GB image to a BBB older than RevC.
+The lights will be indication what your device is doing.
+* **No lights** means something went wrong (or your device is not powered).
+* **Randomly blinking lights** mean your device is doing something (good sign).
+* **Running lights** mean the SD card content is being flashed to eMMC.
+* **Four flashing lights** mean that you tried flashing a 4GB image to a BBB older than RevC.

 If you want to connect to your BBB over **Ethernet** make sure you connect it to a DHCP server **before booting**.